You may have heard of the “Big 5” animals in Africa. Now, you may be thinking:

 However, my local guide for G Adventures tour Johannes, informed me while on our tour of Cape Town, Kruger National Park and Zimbabwe that the Big 5 actually refers to the animals in history which were the most difficult to hunt: lion, buffalo, leopard, elephant and rhino.

-Today in Kruger National Park the wildlife is protected, but that doesn't protect humans so stay in your vehicle at all times!
+Today these animals amongst other wildlife are protected, but that doesn't protect humans so stay in your vehicle at all times!

 To spot all five of these animals in one day is a very rare occurrence, especially the majestic leopard.
 One local woman I met has visited the park for twenty years and never caught site of a leopard.
 I must have had a horseshoe in my bag because we saw all five by lunchtime, including three leopards!
 Part of this was sheer luck, but we did have the odds in our favour...so can you.

-So, how can you spot the big 5 in Kruger National Park?
+How can you spot the big 5 animals in Kruger National Park?

 Here’s how to drastically increase your chances:

-Dry season is from April to September with very little rain hitting Kruger National Park.
-Visiting the park in July/August are the driest months, resulting in less plentiful vegetation.
-This isn’t great for the vegetarians of the savannah but great for spotting that buffalo through the bush.
-During rainy season the greenery is so dense that you may only see an animal if it runs across the road to disappear again into the bush.
+The best time to visit Kruger National Park is during the dry season, from April to September.
+This when with very little rain hits the park.
+Specifically, July/August are the driest months, resulting in less plentiful vegetation.
+This isn’t great for the vegetarians of the savannah, but it is great for spotting that buffalo through the bush.
+During rainy season the greenery is so dense that you may only see an animal if it runs across the road only to disappear again into the bush.

 Dry season also means that watering holes, rivers, and streams are nearly dried up.
 Animals big and small, predator and prey must then gather at these oases to get a sip.
 We came upon a scene as if it was out of the Lion King, where elephants, baboons, rhinos, zebras and impalas were all gathered around a watering hole.
 The elephants and rhinos were VIPs here, while the baboons, impalas and zebras patiently wait their turn.
 Lions have been spotted joining the animals for a drink, respecting the sanctuary of the watering hole and the creatures among it.